maryasad/-X-ray-Image-Classification/ReadMe.md

 ### 1. **Verify Dataset**

-First, you need to verify that the dataset is structured correctly.
-You can use the following script to check the number of images in each category:
+First, we need to verify that the dataset is structured correctly. we can use the following script to check the number of images in each category:

 ```python
 import os